davidokeyode/prismacloud-workshops-labs/workshops/azure-cloud-protection/modules/4-jira-integration.md

 >* Created an alert rule in Prisma Cloud to raise tasks in JIRA
 >* Verified Prisma Cloud alerts in JIRA

-In the next module, you will review and remediate issues with your Azure subscription, in Prisma Cloud.
+In the next module, you will review and remediate security risks and compliance violations with Prisma Cloud.
 Click here to proceed to the next module:
 > [Review and remediate issues with Prisma Cloud](5-respond-and-remediate.md)